 Moles produce two types of tunnels, or "runways" in your yard.
 One runway runs just beneath the surface.
 These are feeding tunnels and appear as raised ridges running across your lawn.
 The second type of runway runs deeper and enables the moles to unite the feeding tunnels in a network.
 It is the soil dug up from the deep tunnels that homeowners find on their lawns, piled up in mounds that look like little volcanoes.

-Mole Control: Pest Identification
+Mole Control Begins With Proper Pest Identification

+When using mole repellents or mole poisons, you must often water the area where you'll be applying them, so that the repellent or poison will seep down through the soil.
 Water the area well both before and after applying the mole repellent or poison, if instructed to do so on the package of the particular product that you choose.
 Re-application may be necessary.

 - Scissors mole trap